 March 2022 brought our annual guest night at the Army and Navy Club.
 This was a well attended and most enjoyable evening.
 Our guest speaker was Philip Benham, chairman of the friends of the National Railway Museum, who gave an illustrated talk about Robert Stephenson.

-And finally...
-I was very pleased to note during Her Majesty the Queen's Platinum Jubilee celebrations that "The Keel Row" was used for one of the quick marches during the Trooping of the Colour.
+And finally...it was pleasing to note during Her Majesty the Queen's Platinum Jubilee celebrations that "The Keel Row" was used for one of the quick marches during the Trooping of the Colour.

 Members of the Northumbria Club entertained sixteen guests at the club’s annual guest night on Wednesday 9th March 2022.
 The guest night was held at the Army and Navy Club in Central London.